db0/godot-card-game-framework/README.md

    It will also make it easy to upgrade your framework by just copying more recent versions of CardTemplate.gd.

-4. If you're not using the provided CardTemplate.tcsn, then you need to add the following nodes.
-The indentation of the below points the hierarchy of the nodes you need to add, starting with scene root.
-These are merely what the existing code expects when trying to detect things like drag&drop, if you want a different setup, you will need to modify the relevant code yourself
+4. If you're not using the provided CardTemplate.tcsn, then the following nodes inside CardTemplate.tcsn are mandatory.
+Place them in the same indentation and with the same name.
+Nodes with an asterisk next to their name can be modified to a different type but have to retain their name.
-	* An Area2D node (name irrelevant) to serve as the root node of your card scene.
-		* A CollisionShape2D node called "CollisionShape2D" which has the same size as the card (to allow mouse detection)
-		* A control node (called "Control") as we rely on rect_size for card manipulation.
+	* Area2D
+	* CollisionShape2D
+	* Control* (Has to always be a Control-type node)
-		* A Tween node called "Tween"
+	* Tween node called "Tween"

+If you want a different setup, you will need to modify the relevant code yourself
 ### Hand Class

+The Hand class retains cards face up in an organized fashion.
+Card which detect being in a Hand container, will always attempt to keep themselves sorted.

 The below instructions will set up your game to use the `Hand` class as a framework for hand handling.

-1. If you're not using the provided Hand.tcsn, then you need to add the following nodes.
-The indentation of the below points the hierarchy of the nodes you need to add, starting with scene root.
-These are merely what the existing code expects when trying to detect things like drag&drop, if you want a different setup, you will need to modify the relevant code yourself
-	* An Area2D (name irrelevant) to serve as the root node of your hand scene
-		* A CollisionShape2D node called "CollisionShape2D" which has the same size as the hand area (to allow mouse detection)
-		* A control node (called "Control") to provide rect_size

-2. Extend your hand script (attached to your Area2D root node) from the Hand class
+2. Extend your hand's script (attached to your Area2D root node) from the Hand class

    `extends Hand`

 2. Connect your card-draw signal to the Hand node and make it call the `draw_card()` (see the Deck.tcsn node for a sample of such a signal)

+4. If you're not using the provided Hand.tcsn, then the following nodes inside CardTemplate.tcsn are mandatory.
+Place them in the same indentation and with the same name.
+Nodes with an asterisk next to their name can be modified to a different type but have to retain their name.
+	* Area2D
+	* CollisionShape2D node
+	* Control* (Has to always be a Control-type node)
+	* ManipulationButtons
+	* Tween

-### Container Class
+### Pile Class

+The Pile class keeps child cards hidden and acts as a stack from which to pick or put out-of-play cards

-The below instructions will set up your game to use the `CardContainer` class as a framework for pile handling.
+The below instructions will set up your game to use the `Pile` class as a framework for pile handling.

+2. Extend your pile's script (attached to your Area2D root node) from the Hand class

+   `extends Pile`

 1. If you're not using the provided Container.tcsn to instance new piles, then you need to add the following nodes.
 The indentation of the below points the hierarchy of the nodes you need to add, starting with scene root.
-	* An Area2D (name irrelevant) to serve as the root node of your hand scene
-		* A CollisionShape2D node called "CollisionShape2D" which has the same size as the hand area (to allow mouse detection)
+	* Area2D
-		* A control node (called "Control") to provide rect_size
+	* CollisionShape2D node

-2. Extend your hand script (attached to your Area2D root node) from the Hand class

-   `extends Hand`

-2. Connect your card-draw signal to the Hand node and make it call the `draw_card()` (see the Deck.tcsn node for a sample of such a signal)
+	* Control* (Has to always be a Control-type node)
+	* ManipulationButtons
+	* Tween

 ### Board Class

+The Board class is keeping track of cards in-play, but also provides some Unit Testing functionality.

 The below instructions will set up your game to use the `Board` class as a framework for you main play area (i.e. the play "board").

-1. If you're not using the provided Board.tcsn, then all you need to do is add a Node2D in the root of your game.

 2. Extend your board script from the Board class

    `extends Board`

+1. If you're not using the provided Board.tcsn, then all you need to do is add a Node2D in the root of your game.

+Of course without instancing a few Hand or Pile objects, there won't be anything you can do.

 ### Viewport Focus